Dr Markus Kuhn

 - I wrote the Metric System FAQ for the USENET group misc.metric-system.

-- There is also a (still evolving) text about metric font sizes.
+- There is also an (unfinished) text about metric font sizes.

 - I have a sideline interest in computer timekeeping.
 I proposed a new Time and calendar API for the C programming language, which stimulated a lot of activity in that direction.
 My UTC-SLS is a proposed standard for robust handling of UTC leap seconds in computers.
 There is also collected information on low-frequency radio time signals.